 Importantly, creditors can only use CCJs once they have tried and failed with other methods of debt collection.
 So, you will have several opportunities to make the payment and contest the creditor’s claim before a county court judgement is registered against you.

-How Do Creditors Obtain A Ccj Against Your Company?
+How Do Creditors Obtain A CCJ Against Your Limited Company?

 A county court judgement is certainly not a quick fix for the creditor, so it will only be a route they choose to take if they have repeatedly tried to get you to repay the debt without success.